-For where two or three are gathered together in my name, there am I in the midst of them.—Matthew 18:20
+For where two or three are gathered together in my name, there am I in the midst of them-Matthew 18:20.

-The scriptures are replete with the commandment for the Saints to be one.
+The scriptures are thick with the commandment for the Saints to be one.
 The commandment applies to Apostles, husbands and wives, families, Church organizations and units, and the everyday disciple of Christ.
 The commandment has a blessing of great power to all who seek to obey it.

 Your Power is Limitless

-Jesus taught His disciples in Jerusalem concerning the power of unity, and then He taught that principle anew in this dispensation: “Verily, verily, I say unto you, as I said unto my disciples, where two or three are gathered together in my name, as touching one thing, behold, there will I be in the midst of them—even so am I in the midst of you.” [ii]
+Jesus taught His disciples in Jerusalem concerning the power of unity, and then He restored that principle in this dispensation: “Verily, verily, I say unto you, as I said unto my disciples, where two or three are gathered together in my name, as touching one thing, behold, there will I be in the midst of them-even so am I in the midst of you.” [ii]

 Oneness is exemplified throughout the gospel.
 The Godhead is comprised of three distinct individuals, whose united purpose makes them one.
 They should be our model.
 We become at one with God through the at-one-ment of Jesus Christ, and it is through His at-one-ment that we become one[iii] and joint-heirs with Him.[iv]